National Association of Legislative Information Technology ByLaws and Standing Orders

 3. Meetings: The Executive Committee shall hold its meetings upon the call of the Chair at such time and place as they shall agree upon, and, at the discretion of the Executive Committee, the meeting may be held by means of teleconferencing.

-4. Notice: Notice of all Executive Committee meetings including teleconferencing shall be sent by e-mail by the NCSL staff contact, if possible, at least 10 days in advance of the meeting.
+4. Notice: Notice of all Executive Committee meetings including teleconferencing shall be sent by e-mail by the NCSL staff liaison, if possible, at least 10 days in advance of the meeting.

 5. Presiding Officer: The Chair shall preside at all meetings of the Executive Committee.